Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: Industry & CommerceRoads & VehiclesSettlements & Settlers.
 In addition, it is included in the Pony Express National Historic Trail series list.
 A significant historical year for this entry is 1861.

 Location.
 38° 35.016′ N, 121° 30.227′ W. Marker is in Sacramento, California, in Sacramento County.
 It is in Old Sacramento.
-Marker is on 2nd Street, on the left when traveling south.
+It is on 2nd Street, on the left when traveling south.
 Marker is within the boundaries of the Old Sacramento State Historic Park, on the wall next to the Old Sacramento and B.F.
 Hastings Building markers.
 Touch for map.
 Marker is in this post office area: Calpella CA 95418, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Old Sacramento (here, next to this marker); B.F.
+At least 8 other markers are within walking distance of this marker: Old Sacramento (here, next to this marker); B.F.
 Hastings Bank Building (here, next to this marker); a different marker also named The Pony Express (within shouting distance of this marker); Professor L.A.
 Lauriet's Assay Office

 Paid Advertisement